nudataviz/project-fall25-darbyatNE/eda.md

-# EDA for `"It's Electric`" a PJM Electricity Price Forecasting Project
+# EDA for `"It's Electric"` a PJM Electricity Price Forecasting Project

 ## Description of Preliminary Results